 Some actually offer cash bonuses to students who maintain a good grade point average!

-Some cities require your car be made in the past 10 years, but specific requirements vary by state.
-It must be a four-door, seat at least four passengers, be registered in-state and covered by in-state insurance.
+Also, your car must be a four-door, seat at least four passengers (excluding the driver), be registered in-state and be covered by insurance.

 3. Share Your Opinions